mSvcBench/muBench/Docs/Manual.md

 To simulate large microservice applications, µBench provides a toolchain made by two software, *ServiceGraphGenerator* and *WorkModelGenerator*, that support the creation of complex `workmodel.json` files by using random distributions whose parameters can be configured by the user.
 The following figure shows how they can be sequentially used with the K8sDeployer to have a µBench application running on a Kubernetes cluster.

+In short, the ServiceGraphGenerator creates a random dependency graph among microservices by using the Barabási-Albert (BA) algorithm.
+The WorkModelGenerator assigns each microservice a job, i.e., an internal-function, and an amount of resources (CPU limit, MEMs/requirements, replicas, etc.).
+All this information is included in the `workmodel.json` file that is used by K8sDeployer to deploy the µBench application on a Kubernetes cluster.

 ![toolchain](toolchain.png)